SYD - YYZ

 Read more

-KAYAK's insights & trends for Sydney to Pearson Intl flights
+KAYAK's insights & trends for Sydney to Toronto flights

-Get data-powered insights and trends into flights from Sydney to Pearson Intl to help you find the cheapest flights, the best time to fly and much more.
+Get data-powered insights and trends into flights from Sydney to Toronto to help you find the cheapest flights, the best time to fly and much more.

-What’s the cheapest day of the week to fly from Sydney to Toronto Pearson Airport?
+What’s the cheapest day of the week to fly from Sydney to Toronto?

 The average price of all round-trip flights from Sydney to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Sydney to Toronto Pearson Airport, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Mondays and the most expensive ones on Tuesdays.
+When flying from Sydney to Toronto, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
+For your return to Sydney, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Sydney to Toronto Pearson Intl Airport?